-- A. The purpose of the Planned Unit Development (PUD) option is to provide a greater degree of flexibility in the regulation of land development and the arrangement of uses.
+- A. Purpose.
+The purpose of the Planned Unit Development (PUD) option is to provide a greater degree of flexibility in the regulation of land development and the arrangement of uses.
 Through this option, more creative approaches to development can be utilized that take advantage of special characteristics of the land than would otherwise be possible through the strict enforcement of this subchapter.
 The specific objectives of this section are to: - 1.
-Encourage innovation in land use and variety in design, layout and type of structures constructed, while preserving the intent and integrity of the village master plan. - 2.
-Preserve significant natural features - 3.
-Achieve economy and efficiency in the use of land, natural resources, energy and the provision of public services and utilities. - 4.
+Encourage innovation in land use and variety in design, layout, and type of structures constructed, while preserving the intent and integrity of the Village Master Plan. - 2.
+Preserve significant natural features. - 3.
+Achieve economy and efficiency in the use of land, natural resources, energy, and the provision of public services and utilities. - 4.
 Encourage useful open space. - 5.
 Provide adequate housing and employment opportunities. - 6.
-Permit flexibility in the placement, lot area and building type regulations, while ensuring the application of sound site planning standards. - 7.
+Permit flexibility in the placement, lot area, and building type regulations, while ensuring the application of sound site planning standards. - 7.
 Ensure compatibility of design between neighboring properties. - 8.
-Encourage the use and improvement of existing sites when the uniform regulations contained in other zoning districts alone do not provide adequate protection and safeguards for the site or its surrounding areas. - B. The PUD option shall not be used as a technique to circumvent the intent of the zoning ordinance, or to avoid imposition of specific zoning ordinance standards or the planning upon which it is based.
-Thus, the provisions of this chapter are designed to promote land use substantially consistent with the village master plan and village zoning ordinance, with modifications and departures from generally applicable requirements made to provide the applicant and village with flexibility in design on the basis of the total PUD plan approved by the villag
+Encourage the use and improvement of existing sites when the uniform regulations contained in other zoning districts alone do not provide adequate protection and safeguards for the site or its surrounding areas. - 9.
+The PUD option shall not be used as a technique to circumvent the intent of the Zoning Ordinance, or to avoid imposition of specific Zoning Ordinance standards or the planning upon which it is based.
+Thus, the provisions of this chapter are designed to promote land use substantially consistent with the Village Master Plan and Village Zoning Ordinance, with modifications and departures from generally applicable requirements made to provide the applicant and Village with flexibility in design on the basis of the total PUD plan approved by the Village.
+This distinguishes the PUD option from a variance or waiver request.